mattsrc/opentx-lua-rssi-histogram/README.md

 Next we add a definition for rows and columns.
 The numbers are pixel offsets.
 The QX7 has a screen resolution of 128x64 so the maximum sensible column offset is 127 and the maximum sensible row offset is 63.
-The X9D has a reolution of 212x64.
+The X9D has a resolution of 212x64.
 Let's proceed with the X9D, trying to make something that looks like the spreadsheet example.